Does Moon Prep only work with students pursuing BS/MD programs or medical school?

 What is the background of your counselors?

 Each counselor has direct admissions experience.
-Some counselors have worked in university admissions offices, while others have worked at elite boarding schools and high schools assisting students with their applications.
+Some counselors have gone through the medical school application themselves or worked in university admissions offices, while others have worked at elite boarding schools and high schools assisting students with their applications.

 The Moon Prep team has weekly group calls, run by the CEO Kristen Moon, where each student benefits from the collective knowledge of the team.